delegateas/DataModelViewer/README.md

 Add a # xxx to your entity description in order to group that entity in group xxx.

 # Settings to run locally
-## Managed Identity
-We use DefaultCredential to authenticate to Azure.
-So set the right profile in Visual Studio.

 ## Generator
 Add `Generator/appsettings.local.json` as a file and paste your environment and solutions.
 Remember that the solutions must have the same publisher prefix.